 Though I did not find any independent studies supporting personal air purifiers as effective means of cleaning your air, I did find a lot of anecdotal evidence.
 So much to the point, I am left convinced that these devices are helping a lot of people.
 My final say from my findings is that all air purifiers have their shortcomings and do not on their own entirely protect you from pollutants.

 In finding good devices for personal use, you should stay away from ionic or electronic air cleaners that emit harmful levels of ozone.
-You can do this by looking device ozone test results before you decide to buy them.
+You can do this by looking at device ozone test results before you decide to buy them.
 A lot of resources I have gone through also recommend purifiers that have activated carbon filters, if you go the filter route, especially if you are looking at getting a portable air purifier as these do well in dealing with odors beyond just getting rid of harmful air particles.

 There is so much more I can say here but the bottom line is that personal air purifiers do work.
 The biggest challenge, however, is finding the right device among many substandard ones.
-Now that you understand what air purifiers are the general situations in which they work and don’t work, let me take you through the different types of personal air purifiers in more detail.
+Now that you understand what air purifiers are, and the general situations in which they work and don’t work, let me take you through the different types of personal air purifiers in more detail.

 1. Filtered Personal Air Purifiers